 The Fairmont Royal York Hotel Toronto with roof garden

-Beds filled with zucchini, sage, rosemary, lavender, flowering nasturtiums, eggplant, wild strawberries and other fresh ingredients that make every cook's heart beat faster are right in the center of Toronto - on the roof garden of the Fairmont Royal York Hotel Toronto, a luxury hotel belonging to Fairmont Hotels.
+Beds filled with zucchini, sage, rosemary, lavender, flowering nasturtiums, eggplant, wild strawberries and other fresh ingredients that make every cook's heart beat faster are right in the center of Toronto.
+We discover them on the roof garden of the Fairmont Royal York Hotel Toronto, a luxury hotel that is part of the Fairmont Hotels.
 Hundreds of bees buzz around among the herbs and vegetables.
-These too have found a home on the hotel roof and are now diligently producing fresh honey, which is served in the hotel's fine restaurants.
+These have also found a home on the roof of the hotel and are now busy producing fresh honey, which is served in the hotel's fine restaurants.

 Sustainability is a top priority at the Royal York Hotel Toronto